 Why should your approach concerning legal matters be any different?
 If things don’t work out and you run into legal trouble, you can lose your reputation and money.

-A real estate syndication attorney is an expert at securities laws as much as you are an expert in real estate and know how to negotiate deals, find properties, and turn a profit.
+PPM lawyers are experts at securities law as much as you are an expert in real estate and know how to negotiate deals, find properties, and turn a profit.
 They can draft the right legal document for the job (be it a disclosure document, notice of risk factors, anti-fraud provisions, etc).

-A syndication lawyer can help you stay compliant with federal and blue sky laws and regulations governing the private securities market.
+PPM lawyers can help you stay compliant with federal and blue sky laws and regulations governing the private securities market.
 While most legal matters are handled by traditional law firms, when dealing with very niche counseling needs, you’ll want the right guidance.
 Thus, a syndication lawyer is your best bet at drafting a private placement memorandum, that legal document that lets your investors know all of the risk factors, for your offering, thereby engaging your desired investors, maintaining compliance, and protecting yourself against potential litigation from said investors, state and federal authorities, and other three-letter agencies.